Pakistan, Turkiye Enjoy Shared Bonds Of Historical, Cultural Affinities: Hina Khar - UrduPoint

 She also lauded the medical and health facilities set up by Turkiye to serve the people of Pakistan.

-Turkish Ambassador to Pakistan Mehmet Pacaci and a number of other ambassadors also attended the ceremony.
+Turkish Ambassador to Pakistan Dr Mehmet Pacaci and a number of other ambassadors also attended the ceremony.

 Hina Khar further said that both countries had been the founding members of different multilateral fora of cooperation, progress and development of the region including the Economic Cooperation Organization (ECO).